 Moreover, kiwi is good for muscle growth because it helps the body digest more protein from food.
 Actually, kiwi has an enzyme called actinidin which enhances digestion of a variety of common food proteins, and protein-rich foods, such as milk, meat, fish, eggs, legumes, and cereal proteins.

-Therefore, the next time you’ll prepare your favorite protein-rich post workout smoothie, don’t forget to add a kiwi!
+Therefore, the next time you’ll prepare your favorite protein-rich post workout smoothie, add a kiwi!

 Kiwi for increased iron absorption

 Furthermore, eating kiwi is beneficial for athletes because it enhances iron absorption.
 High iron levels are necessary for increased energy and endurance.
-It’s crucial for the transportation of oxygen to the muscle.
+Iron is crucial for the transportation of oxygen to the muscle.

 Iron deficiency leads to impaired aerobic power.
-Moreover, reduced oxygen levels in the exercising muscle lead to anaerobic metabolism, which can deplete muscle glycogen.
+Moreover, reduced oxygen levels in the exercising muscle lead to anaerobic metabolism, which can deplete muscle glycogen stores.
 It may delay muscle recovery after exercise as well.

 Athletes have a higher risk of iron deficiency.
 Women and endurance athletes, in particular.
 Athletes lose high amounts of iron when exercising.
 But, kiwi consumption improves the absorption of iron, due to its high concentrations of vitamin C and carotenoids.